by-jp/www.byjp.me/content/notes/twitter/2927656657/index.md

 - imported
 - from-twitter
 ---
-Ah ha\!
+Ah ha!
 Hiding in the *side* pocket of my camera bag were you?
 Sneaky devil.